-STEREO OPERATION & 5.1 SURROUND USE
+Stereo Operation & 5.1 Surround Use

-To put the FATSO into Stereo mode, press both COMP buttons simultaneously, or in older units, press both WARMTHS.
+To put the Fatso into Stereo mode, put a finger on one warmth button while pressing the other warmth simultaneously.
 The orange link LED will lite on both channels.
 Let up on both buttons simultaneously.
 There are two main link effects: 1) The compressors are linked and their gain reduction will match, provided both are enabled.
-2) The "Bypass" and COMP controls now controls both channels.
-It is usually best to match all front panel knob and switch settings on the two "left and right" units to maintain imaging.
-However, unlike most units, the user has the option to treat the left and right channels differently by using the old link (Pressing both Warmths simultaneously).
-This allows "hybrid" compressors.
-The new FATSO EL7x adds the new COMP link, making either channel control the functions, but also provides the older Link (press both WARMTHS (instead of both COMPS) which enables different compressors on the two channels.
+2) The Channel 1 "Bypass" control now controls both channels Bypass/Tranny.
+It is usually best to match all front panel settings on the two "left and right" units to maintain imaging.
+However, unlike most units, the user has the option to treat the left and right channels differently.
 Sometimes for room mics, keeping the units unlinked actually makes them sound more stereo.
+This is due to unique left and right ambient envelopes widening the stereo image.

 For 5.1 surround where multiple units must be locked together, chain one unit to the next with a short phone plug cable in the "External Link" jacks, match controls, and put units in "Link" mode.
-Two interchangeable "External Link" jacks are provided to go to and from each FATSO.
+Two interchangeable "External Link" jacks are provided to go to and from each Fatso.
 The gain reduction will now match on all units linked this way.
-For standard 5.1 processing, three FATSOes will be used.
+For standard 5.1 processing, three Fatsoes will be used.

 The compressor bargraphs on the bottom will indicate that the two channels are responding together.
 Due to the high resolution of the bargraph there may be slight differences in the left/right bargraph response, mostly on the first few LED's (i.e. 1dB, 2dB, 3dB of gain reduction).
-New FATSOs (the EL7x) match better.